 The RMYC clubhouse in 1934

 On the 8th October 2000, a fire caused extensive water and smoke damage throughout the clubhouse.
-A $1 million refurbishment program saw a new lounge bar with other areas of the club being replaced as original.
+A $1 million refurbishment program saw a new lounge bar with other areas of the Club being replaced as original.
 In 2001, the new Garden Bar and Brasserie was opened, complementing the modern, all-weather design of the Garden Forecourt.
-With a major marina reconstruction being opened in 2004, the club now provides 218 marina pens and 49 swing moorings.
+With a major marina development completed in 2004, the Club now provides 218 marina pens and 49 swing moorings.
 Currently there are plans for another marina upgrade with 40 new marina berths to be added.